Sırçalı Medrese: History

-Street location
+Location

 The madrasa is on Sırçalı Street in the Sahib ‘Ata neighborhood, south of Ala’ al-Din.

-The Patron
+Patron

 In the year 640 AH/ 1243 CE, the patron of Sırçalı madrasa Badr al-Din Muslih, was known by various titles, including lala (mentor), hadim (servant), and hoca (teacher), reflecting his roles in service to the Sultan ‘Ala’ al-Din Keykubad II.
 In the reign of the Seljuk sultan Kaykaus II.
 Badr al-Din died after 656AH/1258CE.

-On the entrance, part of the foundation inscription reads
+Entrance inscription

 The sultanic Badr al-Din Muslih may God extend his prosperity, pining for the grace of his lord, ordered the construction of this blessed madrasa during the rule of the greatest sultan, the shadow of God in the world Ghiyath al-Dunya wa-l-Din, highest of Islam and of the Muslims, the father of conquest Kaykhusraw b.
 Kayqubad, associate of the prince of believers.

-The Madrasa
+Madrasa

 The name Sırçalı Madrasa comes from its magnificent tile work, which is called sirça, Turkish for glazing.
 Much of the interior of the structure was once covered in tiles.
 Today, only the western iwan, the tomb ceiling, the arcades' supporting columns, the domed rooms' upper windows, and the main iwan retain tile decorations.

 The Sırçalı Madrasa was established for the study of Fiqh (Islamic doctrines), specifically the Hanafi school, as indicated in the remaining part of the foundation inscription found on the portal, reads:

 He (the patron) endowed it (the madrasa) for the scholars and students of law among the followers of Abu Hanifa al Nu’man (the founder of Hanafi madhab).
 May God be pleased with him in the year 640 (1243).